rafalopezv/Assignment1/README.md

 ### Women data set analysed by Emilia Sicari
 After listing of the data sets provided by R, I chose the one called "Women", which describes the height and weight of American women aged 30-39 in 1975.The data set is composed only of two numeric variables: height and weight.
 Therefore, I proceeded by applying descriptive statistics to the two variable separately and then I ended up assessing the correlation between the two variables.
 You can find the analysis I carried out in the folder Assignement1 in the file named DataSet1.R.

+### The Worlds??
+Telephones analysed by Rafael Lopez V
+The number of telephones in various regions of the world (in thousands) is expressed in the years:1951, 1956, 1957, 1958, 1959, 1960, 1961.All the data is also classified in 7 regions: North America, Europe, Asia, South America, Oceania, Africa, Central America.
+The initial matrix of 7 rows (years) and 8 columns (Regions) was modified in a data base format.The file of the ana??ysis is: DataSet2.